 The first meeting of each board and committee in the new church year shall be called to order by either the Chair of the previous year, the President of the Church or the Vice-President of the Church for the purpose of electing a chair for the current year.
 All subsequent board or committee elections and activities shall be conducted by the then newly elected Chair or a duly designated alternate.

 All boards and committees shall prepare a written report of the year's activities to be submitted at the annual meeting of the congregation.
+All boards and committees, including ad hoc committees, shall regularly report to the Standing Committee.

 Sect.
 3-2.
 STANDING COMMITTEE